openrunbook/openrunbook/kafka/kafka2.md

 ## Restarting a single kafka broker on a node

-To restart a process on the kafka broker just run `sudo systemctl restart kafka201`.
+To restart a process on the kafka broker just run `sudo systemctl restart kafka`.
-To check the status of the kafka process on the broker `sudo systemctl status kafka201`.
+To check the status of the kafka process on the broker `sudo systemctl status kafka`.

 ## Fixing URP(Under Replicated Partition) issues in Kafka cluster